hamishgibbs/igotit/README.md

 ## Installation

-To install this program, clone this repository using:
+To run this program, clone this repository using:

 ``` {shell}
 git clone https://github.com/hamishgibbs/igotit.git